charlie-vf/genshin-recipes-blog-api/README.md

 These apps contain models to allow users to like recipes and mark them as made, with the relevant back-end data updating accordingly.
 These are used for the favourites and made pages in the client site, with ordering set to created date in descending order.

-Both contain handlers to prevent users from marking the same recipe as liked/made twice, with relevant error messages displaying if attempted.
+Both contain handlers to prevent users from marking the same recipe as liked/made twice, allowing for unliking/unmaking functionality in the front-end site.

 The made model was initially set to include more functionality, including commenting and rating specific to when this icon is selected on the client site, however technical difficulties presented by my laptop breaking put a hold on development for a week and, thus, this model was restricted significantly in order to ensure the website was still fit for deployment.
-These issues are also detailed in the ReadMe for the Recipes Blog under 'Future Features'.
+These issues are also detailed in the ReadMe for the front-end Genshin Recipes Blog under 'Future Features'.

 ### comments